 Let’s see some more clarity about adverbial, adjunct, and subject complements.

 Most importantly, do not get confused with subject complement and adjunct due to similarity.

-Here are some useful examples of subject complement which seems like adverbial complement.
+Here are some useful examples of subject complement which seems like adverbial but not same.

 Verb complement is a verb in the form of another verb like infinitive, participle that is placed immediately after action verb to make better meaning.

 - She is running to catch the train.

 In the first example, ‘to catch’ and in the second, ‘swimming’ are the verb complements.